 Forty-five years later, on August 28th, 2008, presidential candidate Barack Obama referred to King’s speech at the Lincoln Memorial during his own acceptance speech at the Democratic National Convention.
 The outdoor speech was given at Invesco Field (now Sports Authority Field) at Mile High, the home stadium of the Denver Broncos.

 In 2013, Quvenzhané Wallis became the youngest African-American to receive an Oscar nomination for acting and the youngest person ever nominated for the Best Actress Oscar, for her role in “Beasts of the Southern Wild.”
-Wallis turns 13 years old today.
+Wallis was born on this day in 2003.

 Berry Gordy Jr. had a dream of running a record company.
 Gordy’s company Motown released “Please Mr. Postman” by the Marvelettes on this day in 1961.
 It would become Motown’s first number-one record.